 The second inspection by the DSIB team took place one year later and the overall rating for GIS improved to Good - the minimum target for schools set by the KHDA.
 The third visit by the inspection team took place in February 2018.
-Again, the inspection team rated GIS as Good.
-In the most recent inspection in February 2019.
+Again, the inspection team rated GIS as Good as this did again in February 2019.
 The fourth inspection, which took place in January 2020, again awarded GIS with a Good rating.

-Overall, the DSIB team found the strengths of GEMS International School Al Khail to be:
+Overall, the DSIB team found the best features of GEMS International School Al Khail to be:

 In terms of recommendations, GIS should: